cwshugg/ttydo/README.md

 This inspired me to look into creating a command-line ToDo tracker.
 While there are some great solutions already out in the world, I was itching to write some C code after a college semester of Rust, JavaScript, and Java. `ttydo` is the result.

+# Installation and Usage
+To install, run `sudo make install`.
+This should build the program and move it to `/usr/local/bin`.

+Using ttydo is pretty simple.
+Extensive 'help' menus are displayed for every possible command.
+To view them, execute `ttydo help`.
+Each command has sub-commands, such as `task add` or `task delete`.
+These can be viewed by adding `help` after the command name (such as `task help`).

+# Task Storage
+To store task lists, ttydo attempts to create and write files to `~/.ttydo`.
+These `.tasklist` files are in plaintext and in a comma-separated format.

 # Example
 Here's an example of what a single task list in ttydo might look like:
 ```